-In this new research, Dr Tony Kearon and Professors Maggie Atkinson and John Coxhead of Keele University, are taking a different approach: to understand from the ground up why professionals from different settings often don’t work together.
+In this new research, Professor John Coxhead is working with Professor Maggie Atkinson (both of Keele University) and are taking a different approach: to understand from the ground up why professionals from different settings often don’t work together.
 This research team come from a professional as well as academic background, being able to draw upon experience working for councils, social services and the police.

 One of the root causes of dysfunctional interprofessional practice is that professionals are educated and trained in trenches; they are specialists in a particular thing in a particular organisation, who do particular things in particular ways.
 It’s a bit parallel to the travel infrastructure crisis of the UK currently – lots of routes up and down but not many that efficiently interconnect sideways!

 Koinagogy (2019) is a neologism, a new word, to encapsulate a concept, taken from the Greek word Koinonia, meaning ‘joint participation’.
 This new holistic concept builds upon previous valuable contributions from Kolb (1910), Knowles (1984), Agyris and Schon (1996), Ford (1997), Hase and Kenyon (2000), Edmonson (2011), Vaughan (2016), Coyle (2018) and O’Connell (2019) by utilising concepts such as double loop learning, but in an interprofessional practice setting.
 Culturally, koinagogy asks why if professionals are due to work together why they aren’t trained and educated together?
 It asks if a common goal is what is needed why are many different and apparently siloed and competitive performance measures in the way?